bluesky-social/atproto/README.md

 ## 🗒️ Documentation
 We are putting together more detailed documentation for the server API as well as the SDK.

-If you are inclined to play with either, your best option is to check the tests to see how to use each part of the library.
+If you are inclined to play with either, your best bet is to check the tests to see how to use each part of the library.

 Specifically: